Greginkansas/-openhab-openhab1wiki/XBMC-Binding.md

-shuffled    | <         | Returns true if the playlist is shuffled currentaudiostream    | <         | Returns the current audio stream subtitleenabled   | <         | Returns true if the subtitles are enabled ????       | <         | Any other property from this list: http://kodi.wiki/view/JSON-RPC_API/v6#Player.Property.Name (Several hundreds of commands available)
+shuffled    | <         | Returns true if the playlist is shuffled currentaudiostream    | <         | Returns the current audio stream subtitleenabled   | <         | Returns true if the subtitles are enabled ????       | <         | Any other property from this list: http://kodi.wiki/view/JSON-RPC_API/v6#Player.Property.Name

 ```
 Examples: